South Asian Spelling Bee: 2014

 In 2014, Gokul Venkatachalam from Chesterfield, Missouri won on the word "becquerel"; he placed 3rd at Scripps earlier that year and tied for 1st place at the 2015 Scripps National Spelling Bee, which saw co-champions for the second year in a row.
 Vanya Shivashankar of Olathe, Kansas, the other champion, tied for runner up at SASB behind Gokul in 2014.

 2013

 Sriram Hathwar of Painted Post, NY, won the 2013 bee on "phorminx."
-Sriram has done well in Scripps as well, placing 6th in 2011, 3rd in 2013, and becoming co-champion of the 2014 Scripps National Spelling Bee (along with Ansun Sujoe).
+Sriram had previously done well in the Scripps Bee as well, placing 6th in 2011, 3rd in 2013, and becoming co-champion of the 2014 Scripps National Spelling Bee (along with Ansun Sujoe).
 They were the first co-champs in 52 years.
 Sriram also competed at Scripps in 2008 (as a second grader) and 2009.

 2012

-Syamantak Payra of Clear Creek, TX was crowned the 2012 champion on the word "dghaisa."
+Syamantak Payra of Clear Creek, Texas was crowned the 2012 champion on the word "dghaisa."
 Payra went on to the place 7th and 37th in the 2013 and 2014 Scripps National Spelling Bee(s), respectively.